gtms/PrognosticSurvival/README.md

     - _Pre-processing scripts_

       Pre-processing scripts are located in the `munge` directory.
+    - _Processing scripts_

+      Processing scripts, carrying for the core of the analysis and producing its final graphical output, are located in the `src` directory.
+    - _Supplementary Methods_

+      Source `tex` files for the *Supplementary Methods* documentation can be found in the `reports` directory.
+Upon processing with `pdflatex`, the corresponding `pdf` files will be located in the same directory.
     - The remaining directories should be self-explanatory.

 * Output file types